MadhuKeshwar98/Madhu_Data/README.md

-# Superstore Sales Data Analysis and Sales Forecasting
+# Superstore Sales Data Analysis and Data Visualization
 ## Objective
 The objective of this project is to perform a detailed analysis of sales data from a superstore using Power BI.